rust-lang/rustc-dev-guide/src/thir.md

 [it may also soon be used for unsafety checking][thir-unsafeck] as a replacement for the current MIR unsafety checker.

-You can get a human-readable repersentation of the THIR by passing the `-Zunpretty=thir-tree` flag to `rustc`.

 [type checking]: ./type-checking.md
 [MIR construction]: ./mir/construction.md
 [exhaustiveness checking]: ./pat-exhaustive-checking.md